JoonasPel/webdev1-2020-2021-PROJECT/README.md

 You are also free to add more security threats + protection here, if you will.

 WebShop should prevent all attacks against different types of attacks.
 Data in registration should be sanitised properly before saving into db to prevent possible attacks.

+-Customerid should not be sent with orders if the request is not from an admin.
+Customers should not be allowed to have see their customerid used in the database.